 “We are currently working with the vendor to understand the impact to our hotels,” said spokesperson Hunter Hardinge.

-This report is a reminder of the vulnerability of remote locks, particularly at a time when companies increasingly are selling smart lock devices controlled through mobile apps, said Brian Martin, vice president of vulnerability intelligence at Risk Based Security.
+Brian Martin, vice president of vulnerability intelligence at Risk Based Security, said this report reminds us of the vulnerability of remote locks, particularly at a time when companies are increasingly selling smart lock devices controlled through mobile apps.

-“All of this is a serious warning that these systems need to have strenuous testing before they are pushed to market,” he told the E-Commerce Times.
+“All of this is a serious warning that these systems need strenuous testing before they are pushed to market,” he told the E-Commerce Times.

 Just last year, New York Attorney General Eric Schneiderman reached a settlement with Safetech Products over allegations that its Bluetooth padlocks and wireless door locks were not secure.

-Researchers had found that the company transmitted password information from the locks to mobile phones without the encryption necessary to hide the data from hackers.
-The default passwords on the locks were figured out easily using brute force attacks.
+Researchers found that the company transmitted password information from the locks to mobile phones without the encryption necessary to hide the data from hackers.
+The default passwords on the locks were easily figured out using brute force attacks.

 In 2016, researchers at the University of Michigan, working with Microsoft, found a vulnerability in Samsung SmartThings IoT systems.
-It allowed them to access PINs on electronic door locks and to exploit a SmartApp in order to create a spare door key.
+The vulnerability allowed them to access PINs on electronic door locks and exploit a SmartApp to create a spare door key.
 The team notified Samsung and worked with the company to address the flaws.